-It is a good idea to back up your flash drive from time to time via a network or floppy disk.
-If your flash drive needs to be replaced you will lose all of your programs.
+It is a good idea to back up your flash disk from time to time via a network, external drive or floppy disk.
+If your flash disk needs to be replaced you will lose all of your programs.
 See your programming manual for instruction on how to do this.